-A ruling has just been issued by a Wisconsin federal district court calling the minister’s housing allowance unconstitutional.
+A ruling was issued in October 2017 by a Wisconsin federal district court calling the minister’s housing allowance unconstitutional.

 This decision does not come as a surprise as the same judge issued a similar ruling back in 2013 before the case was dismissed by a higher appeals court on the technical grounds of standing.
 Judge Barbara Crabb writes in her latest ruling, “I adhere to my earlier conclusion that [the minister’s housing exclusion] violates the establishment clause because it does not have a secular purpose or effect and because a reasonable observer would view the statute as an endorsement of religion.”